-JH Life provides a broad range of protection and accumulation oriented life insurance products to individuals to meet their protection, estate, business planning and other financial needs.
+JH Insurance provides a broad range of protection and accumulation oriented life insurance products to individuals to meet their protection, estate, business planning and other financial needs.
 The business has capacity to place large individual insurance policies due to large retention limits of US\$30 million for single lives and US\$35 million on survivorship cases.
-We are creating a more modern buying experience supported by technology to allow us to present our customers with the right product at the right time.
-Several strategic growth initiatives were launched in 2015 to further this objective, including:
+We are creating a more modern buying experience supported by the use of technology.
+Some of the initiatives that are allowing us to deliver upon this objective, include: